Sjeiti/ronvalstarnl/src/data/markdown/post_stereoscopic-3d-zoom-with-javascript.md

 <!--
   id: 632
   description: Too bad you can't zoom in with stereoscopic 3D.
-But with a little Javascript you can...
+But with a little JavaScript you can...
   date: 2010-09-17T14:17:38
   modified: 2012-07-25T07:15:34
   slug: stereoscopic-3d-zoom-with-javascript
   type: post
   excerpt: <p>Last year I got a microscope for my birthday.
 As with most toys, you play around with them for a while but eventually they end up on a shelf somewhere.</p>
-  categories: code, image, Javascript, nature, graphic design
+  categories: code, image, JavaScript, nature, graphic design
   tags: stereoscopic
   metaKeyword: stereoscopic 3D
-  metaTitle: Stereoscopic 3D zoom with Javascript - Sjeiti
+  metaTitle: Stereoscopic 3D zoom with JavaScript - Sjeiti
   metaDescription: Too bad you can't zoom in with stereoscopic 3D.
-But with a little Javascript you can...
+But with a little JavaScript you can...
   inCv:
   inPortfolio:
   dateFrom:
   dateTo:
 -->

-# Stereoscopic 3D zoom with Javascript
+# Stereoscopic 3D zoom with JavaScript

 <p>Last year I got a microscope for my birthday.
 As with most toys, you play around with them for a while but eventually they end up on a shelf somewhere.</p>
 <p><!--more--></p>